cemkupeli/Runoff-Election/README.md

 ## Summary

 This is a script I wrote using Python in May 2021.
-It accepts a csv where each entry represents a ballot (refer to sampleRunoff.csv for exact format), and other relevant information as command-line arguments, and outputs the winner of the runoff election.
+It accepts a csv file where each entry represents a ballot (refer to sampleRunoff.csv for exact format) along with other relevant information as command-line arguments, and outputs the winner of the runoff election.